vinchanty1128/JoyJoin/replit.md

 - **Mobile-First, Bilingual Design:** Caters to target market and use cases.
 - **Explainable Matching:** Builds user trust through transparent matching logic.
 - **Personality Assessment System:** Implements a 10-question test, scoring engine with 8 social roles, and a PersonalityRadarChart for visualization.
+- **Information Categorization in Attendee Cards:** Clearly separates "personal interests" from "connection predictions" with distinct visual styles and section labels for better UX clarity.

 ## External Dependencies